 A fair bit of damage can be done by not properly communicating rota changes to employees, but how can a manager or business owner ensure that their staff are always kept up to date?

 Here are a few steps you can take:

-Be the team player you expect your employees so be, and ensure that every shift gets off to the right start by keeping your people in the loop.
-After all, if you make changes to your rota but don't properly communicate them to your staff, then you might as well not have built your rota to begin with.
+Be the team player you expect your employees so be and ensure that every shift gets off to the right start by keeping your people in the loop.
+After all, if you make changes to your rota but don't properly communicate them to your staff, you might as well not have built your rota to begin with.

 Looking for more tips for growing your small business?
 Check out the Business Growth section of our blog!